carlhelin/major-project/README.md

 - `generative`: Gemini and Llama3 models.
   - `gemini_predictions`: predictions for Gemini.
   - `llama3_predictions`: predictions for Llama3.
-- `results`: Gemini, Llama3 and DistilBERT resutls.
+- `results`: Gemini, Llama3 and DistilBERT results.
 - `scraped data`: all scraped data from AGI, Coles, and Woolworths.

 Please note that this is a high-level overview.
 Each directory may contain various other files and subdirectories.